ebullient/ttrpg-convert-cli/README.md

   - 5e tools: `ad-flowchart`, `ad-gallery`, `ad-embed-action`, `ad-embed-feat`, `ad-embed-monster`, `ad-embed-object`, `ad-embed-race`, `ad-embed-spell`, `ad-embed-table`
   - pf2e tools: `ad-embed-ability`, `ad-embed-action`, `ad-embed-affliction`, `ad-embed-avatar`, `ad-embed-disease`, `ad-embed-feat`, `ad-embed-item`, `ad-pf2-note`, `ad-pf2-ritual`.

 ## Recommended plugins

-- **[Admonitions](obsidian://show-plugin?id=obsidian-admonition)**: The admonitions plugin is used to render the statblocks and other admonitions.
-It also supports a codeblock style that is used for more complicated content like statblocks, where callout syntax would be difficult to manage.
+- **[Admonitions](obsidian://show-plugin?id=obsidian-admonition)**: The admonitions plugin supports a codeblock style that is used for more complicated content like statblocks, where callout syntax would be difficult to manage.

     Import one or more admonition json files in the [examples](https://github.com/ebullient/ttrpg-convert-cli/tree/main/examples) directory to create the custom admonition types used for converted content: